Nottingham station: Entrances

+As of 19 August 2025 East Midlands Railway (EMR) began inhibiting entrance/exit during evenings and early morning, from platforms 1‒6.
+Gates between platforms 1‒6 and the footbridge were planned to be closed between 19:00‒06:00 every evening.

 Footbridge

-Halfway along the platforms is an overhead footbridge, running from Station Street (at the north) and the tram stop link over station platforms 1–5 to platform 6 and car parking facilities at Queen's Road (at the south).
+Halfway along the platforms is an overhead footbridge, running from Station Street (at the north) and the tram stop link over station platforms 1–6 to platform 7 and car parking facilities at Queen's Road (at the south).
 The footbridge carries footpath 28, the only traffic-free crossing over the Midland Main Line in Nottingham.
 Footpath 28 was previously diverted from the demolished footbridge 21 to the present footbridge 20B during the 1990s.
 The original route formed part of the Trent Bridge Footway, between the centre of Nottingham and the river crossing at Trent Bridge.
-In 2004, Nottingham City Council stated that right of way over the footbridge would be closed, following the completion of a multi-storey car park.
+In 2004 Nottingham City Council stated that right of way over the footbridge would be closed, following the completion of a multi-storey car park.